 XML is a popular file format because of its value in data interchange.
 For this reason, XML test data generation can be an important part of the Software Development Life Cycle (SDLC), particularly for those applications which need to process XML data.
-In this article, we demonstrate how the IRI RowGen product (or the IRI Voracity data management platform which includes RowGen) can be used to create test files or any size in flat XML format.
+In this article, we demonstrate how the IRI RowGen product (or the IRI Voracity data management platform which includes RowGen) can be used for creating test files or any size in flat XML format from scratch.

 Because production-quality test data can be complex, most data generators cannot produce the variety or volume of data required to stress-test applications, prototype operations, or benchmark new platforms.
 IRI RowGen rapidly creates very large database (VLDB), file, and report targets using a self-documenting 4GL and familiar GUI, built on Eclipse™ called IRI Workbench.
 RowGen can generate test XML files containing random values and randomly selected real values from set files for more realism.
 Refer to this article for more details about test data realism.

 The RowGen job control language (.RCL) job script defining the target layout contains the /PROCESS=XML specification on output so records are generated within XML tags.
 The XML attribute and tag names are specified in an XDEF attribute for each /FIELD statement to define the XML data elements.

 Step 1.
 Plan the Job